 What is Arizona's Charitable Tax Credit?

-- For 2016 and later years, the maximum amount of the credit is $400.00 for single taxpayers or heads of household.
+- For 2022, the maximum amount of the credit is $400.00 for single taxpayers or heads of household.

-- Starting in 2010 you may be able to make credit eligible contributions through payroll withholding.
+- You may be able to make credit-eligible contributions through payroll withholding.
 Check with your employer to see if your employer has agreed to withhold contributions for this credit from your pay.

 I already donate to my child's school.
 Can I claim this Credit too?

-There are five different qualified areas eligible for a tax credit, and you can claim each of them in the same tax year, up to your tax liability from that year.
+There are five different qualified areas eligible for a tax credit, and you may be able to claim each of them in the same tax year, up to your tax liability from that year.